Understanding your benefit entitlement

 Changes in your circumstances

-You need to tell us if your personal or household circumstances change.
-If there has been a change in your circumstances and you have not told us, you will need to let us know by completing the change of circumstances form.
+You must tell us if your personal or household circumstances change.
+If there has been a change and you have not yet told us, you must complete the change of circumstances form.

 This will ensure that you get the correct amount of benefit.